anvil-works/leiningen/doc/TUTORIAL.md

 ### Repositories

 Dependencies are stored in *artifact repositories*.
-If you are familiar with Perl's CPAN, Python's Cheeseshop (aka PyPi), Ruby's rubygems.org, or Node.js's NPM, it's the same thing.
+If you are familiar with Perl's CPAN, Python's PyPi, Ruby's rubygems.org, or Node.js's NPM, it's the same thing.
 Leiningen reuses existing JVM repository infrastructure.
 There are several popular open source repositories.
 Leiningen by default will use two of them: